zero-one-group/welcome-entry-level/README.md

 ## How to Apply

-Please send your CV and/or Portofolio to info@zero-one-group.com with cc to doni@zero-one-group.com.
+Please send your CV and/or Portofolio to info@zero-one-group.com and cc doni@zero-one-group.com.
-All the process will conducted asynchronously except for the Interview.
+All the process will conducted asynchronously except for the interviews.

 **[⬆ back to top](#contents)**

 ## What Can I Do to Improve My Chances of Getting Accepted

-- Experience with finishing MOOC.
-- Open Source Contribution.
+- Completion of MOOCs.
+- Open-source contributions.
-- Side Project or Portofolio.
+- Side projects or a software portofolio.
-- Participating in Tech Community Activities.
+- Participating in tech communities.
-- Have deeper Understanding about TypeScript Typing.
+- Diving deep into TypeScript or static typing in general.
+- Experience with testing.
-- Experienced with Testing and Create Your own CI/CD pipeline.
+- Experience in designing your own CI/CD pipeline.
-- Impress us with your NeoVim setup! hahah Just Joking 😆
+- Impressing us with your (Neo)Vim setup! hahah we're just joking 😆 (or are we? 🤔)

 **[⬆ back to top](#contents)**